 - VTG (Vintage)

 Put it this way, what looks better to you?
-‘Ladies Marks & Spencer Twiggy Vintage 60s Dress Size 10 BNWT’ OR ‘ladies dress’ I think I know which one I’d bet on for selling first!
+‘Ladies Marks & Spencer Twiggy Vintage 60s Dress Size 10 BNWT’ OR ‘ladies dress’ I think I know which one would sell first!

 After all, people buy from people and this will really help them visualise themselves using your item.

-The condition is another mandatory field to help buyers find your stuff.
+The condition, along with other item specifics, is another mandatory field to help buyers find what you’re selling.
 Choose from either: